unwiredben/RantDocs/content/documentation.md

 * __Statements__ - Statements do not print to the output when run.
 These are useful for defining variables.
 A statement is enclosed in single backticks and ends with a semicolon (ex. `` `a = 42;` ``)
 * __Expressions__ - Expressions print directly to the output when run.
 Statements are enclosed in single backticks but should not end with a semicolon (e. `` `2 + 2` ``)

+More details about arithmetic support in Rant can be found on the [Arithmetic](/arithmetic.html) page.

 ## API
 ---
 Integrating Rant into your .NET application is pretty simple.
 To see the full documentation, check out the [API](/api.html) page.